-The remediation policy for existing systems in the Crystal River/Kings Bay BMAP applies to existing OSTDS in the PFA on all lot sizes.
-The remediation policy for existing systems is effective upon BMAP adoption.
+The remediation policy for existing systems in the Crystal River/Kings Bay BMAP applies to existing OSTDS in the PFA on all lot sizes and is effective upon BMAP adoption.
 Upon the need for any construction permit under chapter 62-6, F.A.C. to repair, modify, or replace an existing OSTDS affected by the remediation policy, a DEP-approved enhanced nutrient reducing system meeting 65 percent nitrogen reduction must be installed unless the OSTDS permit applicant provides documentation that sewer connection to the property is planned and funded, and structures on the lot will be connected.